charlieschwabacher/gestalt/notes.md

 TODO:
-  - make sure migrations add references constraints for foreign keys
-  - handle singular relationship to same table / joining to the same table multiple times (need to keep track of table names used, name them if repeated)
   - un-pend unit tests for generateRelationshipResolver
   - handle PageInfo / totalCount on connections w/ lookahead and better batching (would it be better to use stored procedures in PL/pgSQL?)